testingisdocumenting/znai/znai-docs/znai/flow/page-references.md

 # Validation

 Local links are automatically validated during documentation build time.
 You will get a build time error if you refer to a page or a section/sub-section that does not exist.

+Pass `--validate-external-links` to enable external links validation.